Family Law Mediation

 Even if someone is seeking to change parenting orders that already exist, a section 60I certificate is still required.

-Needing a certificate means couples are also required to attend family dispute resolution.
+Needing a certificate means couples are also required to attend family law mediation.

 This is compulsory in the family law system to encourage couples to reach decisions together in a cooperative fashion and create the solution to their parenting issues among themselves.